pyepics/epicsapps/doc/pvlogger.rst

 data.
 Finally, the PVLogger application can be used to read, modify, and save existing configuration files, listing which PVs to log, and can start the data collection process.

+If date and times seem to shown with the wrong timezone, see :ref:`stripchart_timezone`.

 Viewing PVLogger Data